the-coder-joe/flipper-flapper/README.md

 # flipper-flapper
-This is a controller for the beautiful flipper flapperator created by to goat Caleb Kurek
+This is a controller for the beautiful flipper flapperator created by to goat Caleb Kureck

 Plan: